Sunday, August 31, 2014

 We began our day with an experiment: cold oatmeal.
 Instant oatmeal hydrates quickly, and we have had it cold before, but it's just not that appealing.
 The experiment was to try it with honey and lemon juice, an unbeatable combination, or so we have heard.
 It was actually pretty good!
 Not great, but edible.

 Once on the road, it was tough going with a headwind.
 But the scenery was spectacular: mountains and glaciers and waterfalls all around.
 We reached our first destination, the unmarked and somewhat unpopular trailhead at Beauty Creek.
 Only one car was parked there, a contrast to the teeming hordes we encountered yesterday at the Valley of the Five Lakes.
 But this hike was recommended to us, and it was only a few miles, so we changed into hiking clothes and set off.
 The trail brought us along the old road connecting Jasper and Banff, which was being quickly reclaimed by plants, and a few minutes later to Beauty Creek.
 We ascended a short slope to find a deep slot canyon, dark and murky in its depths.
 A waterfall churned the water into white and filled the air with a booming roar.
+We followed the trail upstream to get a better view of the falls only to find another cataract, bigger than the one before.
+Then we went to get a look at that one and discovered another waterfall!
+And so on for awhile.
+Each torrent was different than the last: some were wispy braids, tall and thin, while others spread a veil over the rocks.
+Some crashed rock to rock, never free-falling more than a few inches, while others tumbled over the edge and, seconds later, joined the bright blue pools below.
+Finally we reached the uppermost waterfall and turned back.
+All of this was no more than an easy 20-minute walk from the highway; why were all of these people zooming past?

 After a quick lunch, we took to the bikes again with Sunwapta Pass in our sights.
 This would be the most sustained steep climbing of this hilly road.
 The roaring headwind didn't help, but once we got going, it wasn't so bad.
 We spotted numerous waterfalls from the road: one, high up on the cliffs, disappeared periodically as the wind blew it around.
 Again, no one driving by seemed to notice.
 An hour or so and a couple of breaks got us to the top of the steep section (the actual pass was a few miles later and hardly a bump in the road).
 Glaciated peaks were even closer than before, and waterfalls cascaded from countless alpine ridges.
+There is a fancy new walkway at the top of this steep section, and the people waiting there to go back to the parking area gave Tam an ovation as she crested the hill!
+People can be great.

 We then entered a valley and got our first views of the Columbia Icefield, one of the largest sub-arctic glacial masses.
 The Athabasca and Andromeda Peaks, both heavily flanked with glaciers, dominated the scene.
 The Athabasca glacier has an ice road on it: you can actually take a glacier tour out onto the ice!
 There is also a trail that leads right up to its toe.
 We biked by all of that and got to the Icefield Campground, the only one on the road that does not allow RVs.
 We claimed a site in the walk-in area.
 It will be nice tonight and in the morning to be away from vehicles and all their noise.
 While registering for the site, I started talking with a guy who turned out to have worked with a friend of mine from college!
 It is a small world indeed.